 As a continued point of differentiation from its competition, MintTwist was contracted to design and build a Weather App with a difference.

 Italia Online were keen to increase the advertising opportunities within their current portfolio of products.

-One of the marketing decisions was to create a new initiative to create a suite of market leading Mobile Apps to create an engage communities.
+One of the marketing decisions was to create a new initiative to create a suite of market-leading mobile apps to create an engaged community.

 Controlling the weather

 Our first port of call was to create a series of user journeys that we wanted our users to follow.